TheMridul/metro_simulator/metro-data.md

 DELHI METRO STATION DATA
 ========================
 Data for Blue Line and Magenta Line (with distances, inter-station travel times, and interchange lines).
 Note: Travel time is the approximate time from the previous station.
+Travel times for the Blue Line Branch were unavailable in the source data.

-BLUE LINE STATIONS (Dwarka Sector 21 to Noida Electronic City)
+## 🟦 BLUE LINE STATIONS (Dwarka Sector 21 to Noida Electronic City)

 | ID | Station | Distance (km) | Travel Time from Previous (min) | Interchange Line(s) |
 |:---|:---|:---|:---|:---|